-Koyo have a long history of producing wheel hub bearings for the leading automotive manufacturers around the world and is a premium bearing manufacturer.
+Koyo have a long history of producing wheel hub bearings for the leading automotive manufacturers around the world.
 The bearings have changed over the years from generation 1,2 and 3 bearings.
 Each generation type is still used in mass production.

 The VM’s decide which they need to use based on a number of things such as whether the vehicle will be FWD or RWD and where the bearing itself is to be fitted in relation to this, or the bearing’s loading capacity required based on the weight of the vehicle.

 KPS offers a full range of automotive parts, call us now on 01582 723490 for further details

 The Generation 1 bearing was a marked improvement on the old traditional wheel bearing architecture giving the following benefits.

 - No need to adjust preload on installation.

 - Compact and minimized axial space requirement, allowing for shorter and more rigid axle spigots

 - Sealed for life means no need to re-grease

 - Reduction of parts and improved assembly productivity

 The next progression was to incorporate one of the flanges into the raceway giving more benefits